c3cbot/legacy-c3cbot/README.md

 A bot that can be customized using plugins.
 Currently supports Facebook Messenger (using facebook-chat-api) and Discord (using discord.js)

 ## Install
-Install Node.JS and Git if you don't have one, then clone this repository.
-Go to the directory where you store this repository, then type:
+Install Node.JS and Git if you don't have one, then download latest releases.
+Extract it then go to the directory where it extracted, then type:
 ```bash
 npm install
 ```